Bailiff: Delegation

 A bailiff could, for practical reasons, delegate his responsibilities, in regard to some particular court instruction, to other individuals.
 As the population expanded, the need for the services of a bailiff mainly arose from financial disputes; consequently, these assistants came to be closely associated with debt-collection, in the public's minds.
 By Shakespeare's time, they had acquired the nickname bum-bailiffs, perhaps because they followed debtors very closely behind them; in France, the term pousse-cul (literally push-arse) was similarly used for their equivalent officers.

-To avoid confusion with their underlings, the County Courts Act 1888 renamed bailifs as high bailiffs.
+To avoid confusion with their underlings, the County Courts Act 1888 (51 & 52 Vict. c.
+43) renamed bailiffs as high bailiffs.
 This act also formally acknowledged right of the high bailiffs to appoint (and dismiss) under-bailiffs as they wished, and establishing that the high bailiffs retain ultimate responsibility for their actions.
 High bailiff gradually became a purely ceremonial role, the court's clerk liaising with under-bailiffs directly.

-The Law of Distress Amendment Act 1888 enacts that no person may act as an under-bailiff to levy any distress for rent unless he is authorized by a county court judge to act as an under-bailiff.
+The Law of Distress Amendment Act 1888 (51 & 52 Vict. c.
+21) enacts that no person may act as an under-bailiff to levy any distress for rent unless he is authorized by a county court judge to act as an under-bailiff.
 The County Courts Act 1888 restricted the hours an under-bailiff could execute a possession warrant, to only be between 6 a.m. and 10 p.m. (§ 142).
 It also limited the ability to bring a legal complaint against a bailiff; six days' notice now had to be given (§52).